rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 Similar to previous releases, the release of Kubernetes v1.33 introduces new stable, beta, and alpha features.
 The consistent delivery of high-quality releases underscores the strength of our development cycle and the vibrant support from our community.

 This release consists of 64 enhancements.
-Of those enhancements, 18 have graduated to Stable, 20 are entering Beta, 24 have entered in Alpha, and 2 are deprecated or withdrawn.
+Of those enhancements, 18 have graduated to Stable, 20 are entering Beta, 24 have entered Alpha, and 2 are deprecated or withdrawn.

 There are also several notable [deprecations and removals](#deprecations-and-removals) in this release; make sure to read about those if you already run an older version of
 Kubernetes.